ethereum/ethereum-org-website/src/content/web3/index.md

 In 1989, at CERN, Geneva, Tim Berners-Lee was busy developing the protocols that would become the World Wide Web.
 His idea?
 To create open, decentralized protocols that allowed information-sharing from anywhere on Earth.

-The first inception of the Web, now known as 'Web 1.0', occurred roughly between 1990 to 2004.
+The first inception of Berners-Lee's creation, now known as 'Web 1.0', occurred roughly between 1990 to 2004.
 Web 1.0 was mainly static websites owned by companies, and there was close to zero interaction between users - individuals seldom produced content - leading to it being known as the read-only web.

 ![Client-server architecture, representing Web 1.0](./web1.png)